 If you think long and hard, it's not too difficult to remember what it was like being the same age as your kids are now, right?
-Well, then you remember exactly what you wanted to do when you got home from school-nothing.
-Your kids are no different, except that instead of wanting to play ball, hang out with friends or watch the after-school special on T.V., your kids want time to text or play video games on their various digital screens.
-No matter how your kids choose to relax, they'd probably choose doing just about anything over doing their homework.
+Well, then you remember exactly what you wanted to do when you got home from school: nothing!
+Your kids are no different, except that instead of wanting to play ball, hang out with friends, or watch the after-school special on T.V., your kids want time to text or play video games on their various digital screens.
+No matter how your kids choose to relax, they'd probably choose to do just about anything over doing their homework.

-Compromise a Little - Sometimes kids need to decompress after a day at school.
+Sometimes kids need to decompress after a day at school.
 They have their stresses just like everyone else.
 If your children are resisting doing their homework right after school, set a timer and let them unwind for a designated amount of time, even in front of the TV.
 Make sure they understand how much time they have and give them a few reminders as time winds down.
-Let them know that you are compromising and that if they agree to the deal, they have to hold up their end of it - to start their homework as soon as the allotted time is up.
+Let them know that you are compromising and that if they agree to the deal, they have to hold up their end of it: to start their homework as soon as the allotted time is up.